In the late 1980's I had four CushCraft A32-19 yagis and a kW for my

 A recent improvement in folding dish setups is the OK1DFC Lightweight Septum Feed.
 Originally those stations with a folding dish used a "Patch Feed."
 But on 23cm (1296 MHz) EME signals use circular polarization.
 In order to get circular polarization from a patch feed, you need to incorporate a 90° hybrid to provide circular polarization.
 However, to switch between LHCP (Left-Hand Circular Polarization) and RHCP (Right-Hand Circular Polarization), a power relay and a set of cables are also required.
 A key advantage of the septum feed is its ability to generate both RHCP and LHCP simultaneously!
 This eliminates the need for a 90° hybrid.
 Also many hybrids are not exactly 90° so that results is less than optimal operation.
 And, 90° hybrids are limited in the amount of power they can handle - often only in the 200-watt range.

 Other major components include a preamplifier and a high power amplifier.
 Thankfully AG6EE has been building both.
-His pre-amp has about 30 dB of gain, with a built-in relay and dummy load - and can connect directly to septum feed.
+His pre-amp has about 30 dB of gain, with a built-in relay and dummy load - and can connect directly to septum feed without a jumper.
 His 23cm amplifier is spec'd for 600W out (max 700W) and splits the input into TX and RX lines, the RX line has sequenced DC voltage to feed the preamplifier through the coaxial cable.
-I have ordered the pre-amp and amplifier from AG6EE and am anxiously awaiting delivery!

 Since I have not operated on 23cm for 24 years (and all that equipment is gone) I needed to acquire a transceiver to operate on 23cm.
 I chose the Icom IC-9700.
 There is a know frequency drift problem with that radio on 23cm so I ordered a GPSDO from Leo Bodnar to incorporate inside the IC-9700 with an external GPS antenna included.
 In order to install the Leo Bodnar injection board inside the IC-9700, it is necessary to open the case of the radio.
 That requires a special screwdriver.
 A P2x100 #2 JIS Cross Point Impact Screwdriver is what I ordered from Amazon.
 And, a laptop would also be required so I purchased a refurbished Dell 5500 Win10 from Amazon utilizing an 8th Generation Intel Core i7 with a 512GB SSD Hard Drive and 32GB DDR4 RAM.
 To power the radio and the pre-amp I bought a PowerWerx 30A 14.1 VDC Power Supply, and to power the amplifier, I purchased a Mean Well RSP-2000-48 VDC Power Supply from DigiKey.

-Several other minor items were also purchased - a 23cm 1kW element for my Bird 43 wattmeter, a 50-foot 12/3 extension cord, an AC power strip, a spiral ground anchor to hold the dish tripod down, an LED keyboard lamp, a Shielded/Filtered USB Cable for the IC-9700, and so on.
+Several other minor items were also purchased - a 23cm Coaxial Dynamics 1kW element for my Bird 43 wattmeter, a WaveNode® WN-2m digital wattmeter with 500-watt 23cm sensor, 6.5m feed lines from Messi & Paoloni in Italy, a 50-foot 12/3 extension cord, an AC power strip, a spiral ground anchor to hold the dish tripod down, an LED keyboard lamp, a Shielded/Filtered USB Cable for the IC-9700, and so on.
 Then a fair amount of time was spent downloading and installing multiple pieces of software on the computer.
-I work on this project every day with the goal of being operational on 23cm EME in time for the ARRL EME Contest on October 11/12.
-Fingers crossed!
+I worked on this project every day with the goal of being operational on 23cm EME in time for the ARRL EME Contest on October 11/12.
+Fingers crossed! = SUCCESS!
+I am now operational on 23cm EME!!!!!!!

 No comments: